AdityaSa1t/aditya_sawant_project/README.md

 ## Future Scope

 In the current prototype, we have constrained the batches based on the size i.e the number of objects collected in the list.
 We aim to explore batch lists that would be constrained by time as well, as it is a common use case for batch jobs to be executed in a schedule.
 Redisson also provides async and reactive interfaces which can help the framework address better performace for each batch job.
+We would also like to look into making the framework annotation driven.